Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 Minimal 10-20% Focus on U.S. multinationals for indirect global exposure Some U.S.-focused advisors

-Vanguard’s research suggests that holding 40% of your equity allocation in international stocks (matching global market weights) provides the maximum diversification benefit.
-However, Vanguard also acknowledges that allocations as low as 20% capture a significant portion of the diversification advantage.
-The sweet spot for most investors likely falls in the 20-40% range, depending on individual risk tolerance, time horizon, and beliefs about future U.S. versus international performance.
+Vanguard’s research suggests that holding 40 per cent of the equity allocation in international stocks (matching global market weights) provides the maximum diversification benefit.
+Vanguard also notes, however, that allocations as low as 20 per cent capture a substantial portion of the diversification advantage.
+The appropriate range for most investors falls between 20 and 40 per cent, depending on individual risk tolerance, time horizon, and assumptions about future US versus international performance.

-When constructing a well-balanced portfolio, the international allocation should be viewed as a core component, not an afterthought.
-Consider it alongside your domestic stock allocation, bond allocation, and any alternative investments to ensure the overall portfolio aligns with your goals.
+When constructing a well-balanced portfolio, the international allocation should be treated as a core component rather than an afterthought.
+It should be considered alongside the domestic stock allocation, the bond allocation, and any alternative investments to ensure that the overall portfolio aligns with the investor’s objectives.

-Within your international allocation, the split between developed and emerging markets is another important decision.
-A market-weight approach would place approximately 75% in developed international and 25% in emerging markets.
-However, some investors choose to overweight emerging markets to capture their higher growth potential, while others underweight them due to their higher volatility.
+Within the international allocation, the split between developed and emerging markets is another important decision.
+A market-weight approach would place approximately 75 per cent in developed international and 25 per cent in emerging markets.
+Some investors elect to overweight emerging markets to capture their higher growth potential, while others underweight them in view of their higher volatility.

-A common middle-ground allocation for the international portion:
+A common middle-ground allocation for the international portion is as follows:

 • 70-80% developed markets (Europe, Japan, Canada, Australia)